Michael Largey Professor of Musicology

 Michael Largey is professor of musicology at the Michigan State University College of Music.

-Largey received the Fintz Award for Teaching Excellence in the Arts and Humanities in 2012, the Dortha J. and John D. Withrow Award for Excellence in Teaching from the College of Music in 2010, and the MSU Teacher-Scholar Award for outstanding teaching and research in 1998.
-He served as program chair for the annual meeting of the Society for Ethnomusicology in 2001 and was president of the Midwest Chapter of the Society for Ethnomusicology in 1999.
-Largey gave the Laura Boulton Distinguished Lecture in Ethnomusicology at the Field Museum in Chicago in 1997 and was a Lilly Teaching Fellow in 1996-97.
-He is on the editorial advisory boards of both the Black Music Research Journal and CR: The New Centennial Review.
+Largey received the MSU Excellence in Diversity Award for Advancing Global Competency in 2018, the Fintz Award for Teaching Excellence in the Arts and Humanities from MSU in 2012, the Dortha J. and John D. Withrow Award for Excellence in Teaching from the MSU College of Music in 2010, and the MSU Teacher-Scholar Award for outstanding teaching and research in 1998.
+He was also a Lilly Teaching Fellow in 1996-97 and has served several times as a mentor for colleagues in the Lilly Teaching Fellow program.

 Largey received an AB in history and music at Bowdoin College (cum laude, magna cum laude in music), and MA and PhD degrees in folklore and ethnomusicology from Indiana University.